ordina-jworks/ordina-jworks.github.io/_posts/2018-09-30-e2e-testing-ionic-protractor-appium-e2e-testing.md

 # Conclusion

-While investigating and hands-on experiencing Appium for the first time, I noticed the following trade-offs:
+While investigating and hands-on experiencing Appium, I noticed the following trade-offs:

 - Tests can be flaky (Simply rerunning a failing test can make it succeed)